superluminar-io/serverless-workshop/docs/welcome.md

 ## Scope

 - Infrastructure as Code with AWS CDK
-- Simple Rest API with Amazon API Gateway, Lambda and DynamoDB
+- Simple Rest API with Amazon API Gateway
-- Unit & Integration Testing
+- Serverless computation with Lambda
-- Mini GameDay
+- NoSql Database with DynamoDB
 - Static Hosting with S3 and CloudFront

 ## Out of Scope

 - Authentication / Authorization
 - Custom Domain with SSL Cert
-- Deep dive Monitoring, Logging and Tracing
+- Deep dive Testing, Monitoring, Logging and Tracing